geekfeiw/Multi-Scale-1D-ResNet/README.md

 ![NetWork](figs/network.png)

-This repository shows a super light-weighted classification network for time serial data with 1D convolution operations, comparing to [CSI-Net](https://github.com/geekfeiw/CSI-Net).
+This repository shows a super light-weighted classification network for time serial data with 1D convolution operations, comparing to our [CSI-Net](https://github.com/geekfeiw/CSI-Net).
 The multi scale setting is inspired by Inception, and we find it useful.

 ## Tested Environment
 1. python 3.6